Youssef En-Nesyri

-Youssef En-Nesyri (يُوسُف النَّصِيرِيّ; pronounced [ju:suf ʔan.nasˤi:ri:]; born 1 June 1997) is a Moroccan professional footballer who plays as a striker for La Liga club Sevilla and the Morocco national team.
+Youssef En-Nesyri (يُوسُف النَّصِيرِيّ; pronounced [ju:suf ʔan.nasˤi:ri:]; born 1 June 1997) is a Moroccan professional footballer who plays as a striker for Süper Lig club Fenerbahçe and the Morocco national team.

-En-Nesyri has spent his entire senior footballing career in Spain, representing Málaga, Leganés and Sevilla.
-He has made over 150 La Liga appearances and scored over 40 goals.
+After representing local youth teams, especially the King Mohammed VI football academy, En-Nesyri spent the first eight years of his career in Spain, representing Málaga, Leganés and Sevilla.
+He made over 200 La Liga appearances before his transfer to Fenerbahçe in 2024.

-He made his international debut in 2016 aged 18, after previously being capped by the nation's youth teams at under-20 level.
-He was chosen in Morocco's squads for the FIFA World Cup in 2018 and 2022, helping the team to fourth place at the latter.
-He was also picked for the Africa Cup of Nations in 2017, 2019 and 2021.
+Youssef En-Nesyri made his international debut in 2016 aged 18, after previously being capped by the nation's youth teams at under-20 level.
+He was chosen in Morocco's squads for the FIFA World Cup in 2018 and 2022.
+He was also picked for the Africa Cup of Nations in 2017, 2019, 2021 and 2023.

 Club career

 Málaga

 After starting his youth career at Maghreb de Fès and Mohammed VI Football Academy, En-Nesyri joined Málaga CF for a fee of €125,000 in 2015.
 Initially assigned to the Juvenil squad, he made his senior debut for the reserves on 16 April 2016, scoring the last goal in a 3–1 Tercera División away win against Guadix CF. He netted back-to-back goals in the following three matches against CD Huétor Tájar, River Melilla CF and FC Vilafranca and went on to become an integral player for the reserve side which narrowly missed promotion to the Segunda División B.

 On 8 July 2016, En-Nesyri was included in first team manager Juande Ramos' pre-season squad, and scored a double in a 4–0 friendly win against Algeciras CF eight days later.

-On 23 August 2016, after scoring six goals during the pre-season, En-Nesyri agreed to a contract extension until 2020.
+On 23 August 2016, after scoring six goals during the pre-season, Youssef En-Nesyri agreed to a contract extension until 2020.
 Three days later he made his professional – and La Liga – debut, coming on as a late substitute for Keko in a 2–2 away draw against RCD Espanyol.

 En-Nesyri scored his first professional goal on 21 September 2016, netting the winner in a 2–1 home victory against SD Eibar, after coming on as a substitute for Charles.
 He contributed with four goals in 25 league appearances during the 2017–18 campaign, as his side suffered relegation.